uniwebcms/framework/docs/uniweb-diagrams.md

 These diagrams illustrate the core architectural principles of Uniweb:

-1. **Boundary-based design**: Clear separation between exposed (content-facing) and internal (developer) components
+1. **🏗️ Boundary-based design**: Clear separation between exposed (content-facing) and internal (developer) components
-2. **Dual interfaces**: Traditional code interfaces for internal development, declarative interfaces for content creators
+2. **🔄 Dual interfaces**: Traditional code interfaces for internal development, declarative interfaces for content creators
-3. **Schema as contract**: Component schemas define the content-facing API and enable validation and tooling
+3. **📋 Schema as contract**: Component schemas define the content-facing API and enable validation and tooling
-4. **Single source of truth**: One Foundation serves many sites with controlled update propagation
+4. **🎯 Single source of truth**: One Foundation serves many sites with controlled update propagation
-5. **Two-world bridge**: Connects the developer ecosystem (React, npm) with the content creator ecosystem (markdown, visual editors)
+5. **🌉 Two-world bridge**: Connects the developer ecosystem (React, npm) with the content creator ecosystem (markdown, visual editors)
-6. **Progressive complexity**: Supports everything from simple single-site projects to enterprise design systems
+6. **📈 Progressive complexity**: Supports everything from simple single-site projects to enterprise design systems

-The Foundation is the bridge that connects these concepts, providing a content-facing interface while maintaining standard React development practices internally.
+**The Foundation is the bridge** that connects these concepts, providing a content-facing interface while maintaining standard React development practices internally.